Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Health impact

-Raspberries have flavonoids that act as "housekeeping" agents in the brain to remove any oxidative stress like free radicals in the brain cells.
-Their main role is to "clean up" toxic compounds from the brain tissues that usually lead to brain dysfunctions such as Alzheimer's and Parkinson's disease.
-(1)
+Raspberries have flavonoids that can act as "housekeeping" agents in the brain and decrease oxidative stress, like free radicals, in the brain cells.
+Their main role is to "clean up" harmful compounds from brain cells that have a role in neurological disorders, such as Alzheimer's and Parkinson's disease (3).

-In addition to this, raspberries are very high in dietary fibers, promoting a healthy gastrointestinal system.
-(2)
+In addition to this, raspberries are very high in dietary fiber, promoting a healthy gastrointestinal system (4).

-• For one, the antioxidizing activity of strawberries is very beneficial to remove all the free radicals and damaged components caused by oxidative stress.
-(4)
+• The antioxidizing activity of this vitamin is beneficial in removing free radicals and damaged components caused by oxidative stress (6).

-• Vitamin C acts as an immune booster that keeps the skin refreshed.
-(3)
+• Vitamin C acts as an immune booster (5).

-In addition to the above, vitamin C is good for the skin, and strawberries have ellagic acid.
+In addition to vitamin C being good for the skin, strawberries have ellagic acid.
 Ellagic acid slows down the aging process of human skin.
-The slowing process is done by preventing the destruction of collagen fibers.
-(5)
+The slowing process is done by preventing the destruction of collagen fibers (7).

-Furthermore, a study focusing on people with a BMI >30 found that a daily intake of strawberries in powder form decreased the risk of cardiovascular diseases, strokes, and diabetes in people with a BMI >30 (categorized as obese).
-(6)
+Furthermore, a study focusing on people with a BMI >30 found that a daily intake of strawberries in powder form decreased the risk of cardiovascular disease, stroke, and diabetes in people with a BMI >30 (categorized as obese) (8).

-A commonality between raspberries and strawberries is their activity in reducing Low-Density Lipoprotein (LDL) levels from the blood and reducing inflammation.
+A commonality between raspberries and strawberries is their activity in reducing low-density lipoprotein (LDL) levels in the blood and reducing inflammation.

 The high concentration of LDL in the body leads to the formation of plaques in the arteries.
-The most dangerous places of plaque formation are in the heart's blood vessels, also known as the coronary arteries.
-Clogging of these arteries leads to reduced blood flow to the heart muscles, the myocardium.
-Reduced blood flow or blockage of these blood vessels will lead to a heart attack, and if not treated, will to death.
-(7)
+The most dangerous places for plaque formation are in the heart's blood vessels, also known as the coronary arteries.
+Clogging of these arteries leads to reduced blood flow to the heart muscles - the myocardium.
+Reduced blood flow or blockage of these blood vessels leads to a heart attack (9).

-The Flavonoids in raspberries and the Ellagic acid in strawberries reduce the concentration of LDL in the blood and have anti-inflammatory benefits.
-(8)
+The flavonoids in raspberries and the ellagic acid in strawberries reduce the concentration of LDL in the blood and have anti-inflammatory benefits (10).

-Raspberries are sensitive to how they're grown, what region they're grown, and how they are harvested.
-This process increases its price and availability in certain countries.
+Raspberries are sensitive to the region and environment where they are grown and harvested.
+This process increases its price and decreases availability in certain countries.
 Hence, strawberries are relatively cheaper and are available almost anywhere.
 Most countries don't import strawberries and instead plant them.

 Contrary to common belief, raspberries and strawberries are not part of the berry family.
 Instead, botanically, they are part of the aggregate fruit family.